harvardinformatics/snpArcher/README.md

 ## Getting started

+### 1.)
+Download code
 First clone this repository and move into the new directory:
 ```
 git clone https://github.com/harvardinformatics/shortRead_mapping_variantCalling
 cd shortRead_mapping_variantCalling
 ```

+### 2.)
+Modify configuration file
 Witin this directory you should see a file named *config.yaml* that stores many variables for the various workflows.
-These variables include the location of files (e.g. reference genome, fastq files, etc) so that the workflows know where to find them, along with the suffixes of certain files (e.g. "_1.fastq.gz" for raw read files) that allow the programs to identify samples and the correct files to use.
-Please navigate to the section at the top that contains variables that need to be changed; notes within this file describe these variables.
-The variables in sections lower in the config.yaml file do not necessarily need to be altered.
-One of these variables that *may* need to be changed is "minNmer", which is the minimum length of an Nmer (e.g. string of 200 N's) used to break up the genome into smaller intervals to be processed independently (which dramatically speeds up the workflow).
+These variables include the location of files (e.g. reference genome) as well as file suffixes (e.g. forward read data end in "\_1.fastq.gz").
+The top section of this file contains the variables that need to be changed; notes within this file describe these variables.

+One important variable that *may* need to be changed is "minNmer", which is the minimum length of an Nmer (e.g. string of 200 N's) used to break up the genome into smaller intervals to be processed independently (which dramatically speeds up the workflow).
 The larger the Nmer, the lower the likelihood a pair of reads maps to either side, which may create edge effects when we only consider sub-chromosomal intervals for variant calling.
 The appropriate Nmer length may also depend on the assembly, as programs differ in how many intervening N's they insert to unite contigs into scaffolds.
 However, if larger values of "minNmer" are specified, than the algorithm has fewer places to create intervals.

+### 3.)
+Modify resources file
+The `resources.yaml` file may be changed to increase the amount of requested memory or the number of threads for the steps that support multi-threading.
+Not all steps in th workflows are included here, so  these use the default amount of resources. **NOTE**: if they fail, these steps get resubmitted with (*attempt number*)\*(initial memory).

+### 4.)
+Submit workflow(s)!
-After updating the config.yaml file, you may now run one of the workflows, which gets submitted as a job that itself submits many jobs (a maximum of 1000, but this may be changed).
+After updating the config.yaml file, you may now run one of the workflows, which gets submitted as a job that itself submits many jobs.
 If you are running the fastq -> BAM workflow, simply type the following on the command line to submit this workflow as a job:
 ```
 sbatch run_fastq2bam.sh
 ```